sabode/brainrot-simulator/README.md

 # Running:

+- Install `Node.js`, preferably the current LTS version

+- Install dependencies with `npm install`

-- Add your videos inside the `./public` directory
+- Add your desired videos inside the `./public` directory

 - Run the development server with `npm run dev`